Rudheer127/cse476-final-project/report.md

 **Robust Answer Extraction**: The `extract_final_answer` function handles edge cases like missing prefixes, parenthetical answers, and extra whitespace.

-**Rate Limiting**: The API client includes retry logic with exponential backoff and jitter to handle rate limits gracefully.
+**Rate Limiting**: The API client uses exponential backoff, jitter, and a semaphore limiting concurrency to 3 calls to avoid rate-limit failures.

 **Answer Validation**: The answer generation script validates each output to catch malformed responses before saving.